thearian/volu/README.md

 # Volu: directories usages
-Prints the size of the given directory, featuring the hea
+Prints the size of the given directory, featuring the heaviest dirs

 ## Features:
 - Light-weight